NYC DOT Asks New Yorkers To Weigh In On Future Citi Bike Station Locations In Brooklyn, Queens

 NEW YORK (CBSNewYork) — Citi Bike is expanding in Brooklyn and Queens.

-The New York City Department of Transportation tweeted out two feedback maps Sunday.READ MORE: Pelosi Taps Republican Congressman Adam Kinzinger For January 6 Select Committee
+The New York City Department of Transportation tweeted out two feedback maps Sunday.READ MORE: 28-Year-Old Man Burned When Gas Explosion Blows Out Garage At Perth Amboy Home

 Citi Bike is expanding and we’d like to know where you’d like to see @CitiBikeNYC stations!
 There are two feedback maps open; one focusing on #Brooklyn and the other focusing on #Queens.

-Note: Editor’s note: This story first appeared on Saturday, July 25.